 Myrrh, Frankincense and Coffee suppliers;

-If your heart pounds like the Sunday drums,
+If your heart starts pounding like a Sunday drum,

-Allow me to invite you to Abol, Tona, Bereka blessings).
+Allow me to invite you to Abol, Tona, Bereka.